HarshVaragiya/LambdaFn/README.md

 # LambdaFn
 An open source, self-hosted service to run AWS Lambda Functions on your own hardware.

+**This project is to learn more about Golang, FAAS and cloud computing**

 ## Project
 - This project is to try creating a service which can work like AWS Lambda / Google AppEngine
 - It would lack the trigger integrations that AWS Provides with its lambda functions